The Encyclopedia of American Songs and Musicals

-Known for police services for various robberies since the 1920s, Charles Arthur Floyd's criminal career really starts only after his escape of the Prison of State of Ohio.
+Known by the police after various robberies since the 1920s, Charles Arthur Floyd's criminal career really starts only after his escape from the Ohio State Prison.
 He is initially suspected of the murder of two bootleggers of Kansas City on March 25th, 1931, then of four other crimes of which the one who costs the life to the sheriff of McIntosh County, Oklahoma.
 He is finally declared "public enemy n°1 " further to the Massacre of Kansas City occurred on June 17th, 1933 in which four policemen were killed.
 Floyd denies being the author but the FBI turns hot on his heels.
 He is finally located on October 18th, 1934 in Buffalo, New York.
 The noose is tightening around him.
 On October 22nd, he is shot dead in a field, not far from East Liverpool, Ohio.
 The actual circumstances of his death continue to be debated.

-5 1934 is also and finally the year of the invention of the nylon, the creation of the TWA, the birth of the comic strip hero Flash Gordon and of the opening of the famous Brookfield Zoo in the suburb of Chicago, the first one to replace the traditional cages by real landscaped spaces.
+5 1934 is also and finally the year when is invented Nylon, founded the TWA, born the comic strip hero Flash Gordon and opened the famous Brookfield Zoo in the Chicago suburb, the first one to replace the traditional cages by real landscaped spaces.

 Frank Capra’s movie It Happened One Night starring Clark Gable and Claudette Colbert is sacred best film of the year.
-Among other successes, let us quote The Scarlet Empress directed Josef Von Sternberg starring Marlene Dietrich and Viva Villa with Wallace Beery.
+Among other successes, let us quote The Scarlet Empress directed by Josef Von Sternberg, starring Marlene Dietrich and Viva Villa with Wallace Beery.

 The musical is not left out, without reaching however the level of the previous year.
-Couples are in the spotlight:
+Couples are trendy :

-Fred Astaire and Ginger Rogers, of course, take the spotlight in The Gay Divorcee, a gorgeous remake of the show which triumphed on Broadway two years earlier.
+Fred Astaire and Ginger Rogers, of course, take the spotlight in The Gay Divorcee, a gorgeous remake of the show that triumphed on Broadway two years earlier.

 Maurice Chevalier and Jeanette McDonald are the heroes of The Merry Widow directed by Ernst Lubitsch, a true masterpiece inspired from the Franz Lehar's operetta.